dc-js/dc.js/web/docs/api-latest.md

 Returns:
 A newly created data grid widget instance

+#### .beginSlice([index])
+Get or set the index of the beginning slice which determines which entries get displayed by the widget Useful when implementing pagination.

+#### .endSlice([index])
+Get or set the index of the end slice which determines which entries get displayed by the widget Useful when implementing pagination.

 #### .size([size])
 Get or set the grid size which determines the number of items displayed by the widget.